Fixed Chamber Baler

 FastBale is equipped with a hydraulically operated net roll lifting device, providing easy loading.
 The net cradle lifts the roll to the correct position, it then simply slides into the net system.

-The device also conveniently stores a spare roll of net.
+The device also conveniently stores a spare net roll.

 Convenient film roll changeover